missing-semester/missing-semester/_2020/editors.md

     - like `d{motion}` followed by `i`
 - `x` delete character (equal do `dl`)
 - `s` substitute character (equal to `xi`)
-- visual mode + manipulation
+- Visual mode + manipulation
     - select text, `d` to delete it or `c` to change it
 - `u` to undo, `<C-r>` to redo
 - `y` to copy / "yank" (some other commands like `d` also copy)